Lu Palmer

 Lutrelle Fleming "Lu" Palmer, Jr. (March 28, 1922 – September 12, 2004) was an American reporter, political activist, radio show host, and newspaper publisher in Chicago.

 Biography

-Palmer was born in Newport News, Virginia to Myrtle and Lutrelle Sr., a school principal.
+Palmer was born in Newport News, Virginia to Lutrelle Fleming Palmer, a school principal, and his wife, Myrtle.
 He had two sisters, who had careers in education.
-Palmer became a journalist after earning a degree from Virginia University in 1942, a masters from Syracuse University in 1948, and his Ph.D. from the University of Iowa in 1950.
+He became a journalist after earning a degree from Virginia University in 1942, a masters from Syracuse University in 1948, and his Ph.D. from the University of Iowa in 1950.
 He served the next fifty years as a reporter, newspaper publisher and radio commentator for the black community.
-From 1983 until retiring in 2013, he also had an issue related talk show.

-Palmer was a reporter for the ‘’Chicago Defender’’, as well as a writer for newspapers including the ‘‘Chicago Daily News’’ and the Tri-State Defender as a columnist.

-He founded his own newspaper Black X-Press Info.
+Palmer was a reporter for the Chicago Defender, as well as a writer for newspapers including the Chicago Daily News, and the Tri-State Defender as a columnist.
+He founded his own newspaper, Black X-Press Info.